venk120soft/Javasript-learnings/CallApplyBind.md

   lastName: "Doe"
 }

-person.fullName.call(person1);  // Will return "John Doe"
+// Inheriting the props of person1 into person person.fullName.call(person1);  // Will return "John Doe"

-person.fullName.call(person2);  // Will return "Mary Dow"
+// Inherting the props of person2 into person person.fullName.call(person2);  // Will return "Mary Dow"
 ```
 ### Passing with arguments